“Still simple and sleek, AirPods remain the no-fuss option for Apple fans.”

 Is there a better alternative

 For Android users, absolutely.
 Samsung’s Galaxy Buds are the first that come to mind.
-They offer similar features, including wireless charging, and comparable sound for $70 less than the loaded AirPods package, while adding basic water resistance.
+The Airpods and Galaxy Buds have similar features, including wireless charging, but you get to spend $70 less for the latter while adding basic water resistance and comparable sound.
 For those eyeing workout companions — and let’s face it, that’s where true wireless earbuds really shine — Jabra’s Elite Active 65t are also great alternatives, offering better sound, comparable battery life, and waterproofing for $190.
 (The Elite Active don’t offer wireless charging, but for the record, I’m not sure how important that is for a system that isn’t charged daily.)

 How long will it last